-- Prior to commencement of hydraulic fracturing activities, have the subsections of this section detailing incidents requiring suspension of hydraulic fracturing activity and 2-hour reporting (subsection A above), 24-hour reporting (subsection B above) and no reporting (subsection C above) been reviewed and are they understood by operations staff? - ☐ Has the necessary coordination with adjacent operators and landowners been implemented to ensure that environmental and safety risks can be addressed expeditiously in the event of an unforeseen communication incident? - Are company personnel responsible for interfacing between operations staff and DEP familiar with the immediate notification and follow-up incident reporting deadlines and where appropriate forms and instructions for notification can be accessed? - □ Have operations staff been in communication with DEP field inspection staff to discuss the timeline for commencement of the hydraulic fracturing activities and any aspects of the monitoring plan that may require close coordination with the agency? - ☐ Has the Good Samaritan Law and project proposal template been reviewed and evaluated for future consideration?
+Prior to commencement of hydraulic fracturing activities, have the subsections of this section detailing incidents requiring suspension of hydraulic fracturing activity and 2-hour reporting (subsection A above), 24-hour reporting (subsection B above) and no reporting (subsection C above) been reviewed and are they understood by operations staff?
+Has the necessary coordination with adjacent operators and landowners been implemented to ensure that environmental and safety risks can be addressed expeditiously in the event of an unforeseen communication incident?
+Are company personnel responsible for interfacing between operations staff and DEP familiar with the immediate notification and follow-up incident reporting deadlines and where appropriate forms and instructions for notification can be accessed?
+Have operations staff been in communication with DEP field inspection staff to discuss the timeline for commencement of the hydraulic fracturing activities and any aspects of the monitoring plan that may require close coordination with the agency?
+Has the Good Samaritan Law and project proposal template been reviewed and evaluated for future consideration?

-Field Heading Description of Report Parameter API # of Hydraulically Fractured Well The API # assigned to the well that was undergoing hydraulic fracturing at the time of the communication incident .
+Field Heading Description of Report Parameter API # of Hydraulically Fractured Well The API # assigned to the well that was undergoing hydraulic fracturing at the time of the communication incident.
 Use the following format: CCC-XXXXX.
 CCC represents the three-digit county code and XXXXX represents the unique, 5-digit county ID.
 The sections of the API number must be separated by a dash (-).
 API #/ID of Well that Experienced Communication The API #, if known, or ID from Area of Review Report Summary Table of well that was communicated with.
 If the well was not identified as part of AOR survey and does not have API#, use the following nomenclature: ("C1", "C2", "C3", etc.).
 If multiple wells were communicated with, use as many lines as are necessary.
-Adjacent Operator If an adjacent operator's well was involved in the communication incident , this is the OGO Number for that operator .
+Adjacent Operator If an adjacent operator's well was involved in the communication incident, this is the OGO Number for that operator.
 Leave blank if same as the operator that was conducting hydraulic fracturing activities.
 Indicate "No RP" if well does not have an operator associated with it.
 Start Date The date that the communication incident was first observed in "MM/DD/YYYY" format.
-End Date The date incident control was established at well that experienced the communication incident , i.e., environmental or safety concerns mitigated.
+End Date The date incident control was established at well that experienced the communication incident, i.e., environmental or safety concerns mitigated.
 Leave blank if incident is ongoing when the report is submitted.
 Use "MM/DD/YYYY" format.
-Environmental/Safety Incident Indicate "Y" if a surface release, water supply impact, other environmental impacts, or a well control or other safety incident has occurred, otherwise indicate "N." Communication Type The type of hydraulic fracturing communication incident from the list of available options: "Stimulation to Operating Well", "Stimulation to Well Being Drilled", Stimulation to Abandoned/ Orphan Well ", "Stimulation to Inactive Well ", "Stimulation to Plugged Well", or "Other."
-Latitude of Receiving Well (decimal degrees) The latitude in decimal degrees representing the surface hole location of the well that experienced the communication incident .
-This applies for vertical wells or when the vertical section of an intentionally deviated well experiences the communication incident .
-Coordinate data must reference NAD 83 datum.
-Longitude of Receiving Well (decimal degrees) The longitude in decimal degrees representing the surface hole location of the well that experienced the communication incident .
-This applies for vertical wells or when the vertical section of an intentionally deviated well experiences the communication incident .
+Environmental/Safety Incident Indicate "Y" if a surface release, water supply impact, other environmental impacts, or a well control or other safety incident has occurred, otherwise indicate "N." Communication Type The type of hydraulic fracturing communication incident from the list of available options: "Stimulation to Operating Well", "Stimulation to Well Being Drilled", Stimulation to Abandoned/Orphan Well", "Stimulation to Inactive Well", "Stimulation to Plugged Well", or "Other."
+Latitude DD of Receiving Well The latitude in decimal degrees representing the surface hole location of the well that experienced the communication incident.
+This applies for vertical wells or when the vertical section of an intentionally deviated well experiences the communication incident.
 This must reference NAD 83 datum.
-Kick Volume (bbls) The volume of the kick circulated out (in barrels) at the well that experienced the communication incident .
-This field only applies for offset drilling scenarios.
-Stage Fluid Volume (bbls) The volume of the stage (in barrels) that was being hydraulically fractured at the time of the communication incident .
+Longitude DD of Receiving Well The longitude in decimal degrees representing the surface hole location of the well that experienced the communication incident.
+This applies for vertical wells or when the vertical section of an intentionally deviated well experiences the communication incident.
+This must reference NAD 83 datum.